Munazaa/Building-Segmentation/README.md

-# Semantic-segmentation-data-availability
+# Segmentation Tasks
-This is data and code availability for semantic segmentation using remote sensing and open crowd source data
+This is data and code availability for semantic/instance segmentation using remote sensing and crowdsourced data.